Therapeutic Fasting in Bavaria — Medically Guided at Tannerhof

 The essentials

-- Therapeutic fasting in Bavaria means at Tannerhof Buchinger fasting: no zero-calorie diet but a therapeutic method with tea, water, mild vegetable broth and fresh juices.
+- Therapeutic fasting in Bavaria means at Tannerhof Buchinger fasting: no zero-calorie diet, but a therapeutic method with tea, water, mild vegetable broth and freshly pressed juices.

 - Tannerhof sits in Bayrischzell in Upper Bavaria, in the upper Leitzach valley, with a view of the Wendelstein — about 75 kilometres southeast of Munich.

-- Two processes run in parallel in the body: the shift to fat burning and autophagy, the cellular recycling.
+- Two processes run in the body at the same time: the shift to fat burning and autophagy, the cellular recycling.

 - The medical intake consultation takes place on the first fasting day after arrival; the length of stay is booked beforehand.

-- After breaking the fast comes rebuilding, often leading into Schlanke Tanne Low Carb, the in-house low-carb form.
+- After breaking the fast comes rebuilding, often with Schlanke Tanne Low Carb in view.

 Therapeutic fasting in Bavaria: what defines it at Tannerhof

-People who look for therapeutic fasting in Bavaria usually look for more than a fine landscape.
-They look for a place where fasting has method, is medically carried and leaves enough quiet to actually arrive.
-At Naturhotel Tannerhof in Bayrischzell, Buchinger fasting is not a new fashion on the programme calendar but a familiar practice that belongs to the house.
-Fasting in the house's DNA.
-Introduced by Johannes von Mengershausen from the second family generation, it is today carried across three generations of physicians — in total for over 70 years.
+People looking for therapeutic fasting in Bavaria usually look for more than a beautiful landscape.
+They look for a place where fasting has method, is medically carried, and leaves enough quiet to truly arrive.
+At Naturhotel Tannerhof in Bayrischzell, Buchinger therapeutic fasting is no new fashion but a familiar practice.
+Fasting in the DNA of the house.
+Introduced by Johannes von Mengershausen; today carried across three generations of physicians, in total for over 70 years.

-For guests interested in a medically guided fasting programme in Bavaria, Body Detox is the relevant programme page.
-The method and the eating form together are at the Therapeutic Fasting and Schlanke Tanne hub.
+For a medically guided fasting programme in Bavaria, Body Detox is the relevant page.
+For method and dietary form in context, see the Therapeutic Fasting and Schlanke Tanne hub.

 The setting in Upper Bavaria: Bayrischzell and the Leitzach valley

-A fasting cure in Bavaria gains from the place that carries the process.
-Tannerhof sits in Bayrischzell, in the upper Leitzach valley, about 75 kilometres southeast of Munich, with a view across the valley and toward the Wendelstein.
-To Schliersee it is about 15 kilometres, to Rosenheim about 38, and Bayrischzell station lies just over a kilometre away.
+Tannerhof sits in Bayrischzell, in the upper Leitzach valley, around 75 kilometres southeast of Munich, with a view into the valley and toward the Wendelstein.
+Schliersee 15 km, Rosenheim 38 km, Bayrischzell station just over a kilometre from the house.
+Munich and Salzburg airports each about an hour and a half by car.

-The place is more than location: the roughly 16 hectares of grounds, the mountain stream, the alpine meadows, the Lufthütten from 1905, the four hut towers by Florian Nagler, the Orangerie as a long retreat under plants, the Fasterstube as a dedicated dining room for fasting guests, and the BadeHarpfe with Finnish sauna, panoramic relaxation room, endurance-and-strength fitness area and 25-metre outdoor natural pool with a view between the Wendelstein and the Sonnwendjoch.
+The place is not just location.
+It is the 16 hectares of grounds, the mountain stream, the alpine meadows, the Lufthütten from 1905, the four hut towers by Florian Nagler, the Orangerie, the Fasterstube and the BadeHarpfe with Finnish sauna, panoramic relaxation room and 25-metre outdoor natural pool.
+People who fast here fast in my hideaway in the mountains.

 Why people fast in Bavaria